Pregnant and Suffering from Skin Problems?

 Hormone changes may cause several skin conditions such as stretch marks, hyper-pigmentation, thinning hair and brittle nails.

-2 - Preexisting issues
+2 - Pre-existing issues

 Common pre-existing conditions such as acne, atopic dermatitis, perioral dermatitis and psoriasis may flare up during pregnancy.
 These conditions may have been underlying for many years and only surface during pregnancy.
 Many of these conditions can also be linked to hormonal changes.

-3 - Pregnancy-specific
+3 - Pregnancy specific

 AMPERNA_pregnant_skin_issues

-Hormone-related and preexisting skin issues are very common in pregnant women.
+Hormone related and pre - existing skin issues are very common in pregnant women.
 According to Kiri Yanchenko, founder of AMPERNA®, the most common conditions her clients need help with during pregnancy are perioral dermatitis and acne.
 We take a closer look at both of these skin conditions:

 Perioral dermatitis (PD)

 Perioral dermatitis means peri (around) oral (the mouth) and sometimes gets confused for acne.
 The rash tends to appear around the mouth and the folds of skin around the nose.
-It is made up of little bumps are that are red in people with light skin and flesh coloured in people with darker skin.
+It is made up of little bumps that are red in people with light skin and flesh coloured in people with darker skin.
 Along with the rash comes dry and flaky skin that often itches and causes a burning sensation.

-It is more common in women than men, with pregnancy known to exacerbate the problem.
 One of Kiri’s clients recently wrote to her explaining:

 The challenge for this lady and many other PD sufferers is that steroids are often prescribed as the ‘go-to’ solution.
 The problem is that many people have serious side effects to topical steroids such as topical steroid addiction/withdrawal, sometimes referred to as ‘red skin syndrome’.
 This side effect can occur when frequently using or misusing moderate to high potency corticosteroids and then suddenly stopping.
 It can result in a worsening rash that requires stronger and more frequent application of topical steroids to control.
 It is a vicious cycle.